 E. lilacina leaves are flatter and have less strict geometric looks, but they're often more hypnotic with bends and waves which at certain side angels look like a fairground waltz.

 E. purpusorum have some of the most defined and rigid geometric shapes, most tend to have a mottled white pattern on the leaves and are often dark green, moving towards an almost purple colour.

 Almost all Echeveria plants love bright light with some sunlight.
 They struggle in low light conditions and equally with constant direct intense sunlight, especially if your watering skills aren't up to scratch.

-Out in the wild many succulents are adapted and used to heavy downpours and then a fairly long period before the next one.
+Out in their natural habitat many succulents are adapted and used to heavy downpours and then a fairly long period before the next one.
 Lots of their traits, such as thick fleshy leaves and the way they direct water directly down to the roots all help with this.